MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-gas.md

 All unused gas is refunded to you at the end of a transaction, so if you go to MyCrypto, send 1 ETH to our donation address, and use a gas limit of 400,000 you will receive 400,000 - 21,000 back.
 However, if you were sending 1 ETH to a contract, and your transaction to the contract fails, your transaction may use the entire 400,000, and you receive nothing back.

-If your transaction runs out of gas, you can refer to [this article](/how-to/sending/how-to-know-what-gas-price-or-gas-limit-to-use) in order to figure out what gas limit you should use.
+If your transaction runs out of gas, you can refer to our article on [knowing which gas limit you should use](/how-to/sending/how-to-know-what-gas-limit-to-use)).

 ### Gas Price